-When you buy an apartment, you are buying just a portion of the land on which the apartment is constructed.
+When you buy an apartment, you are purchasing just a portion of the land on which the residence apartment is constructed.
 It is the undivided share of land (UDS) in your apartment.

 For example, the area of land on which the apartment is constructed is 1,25,000 sq.ft.

-You own a 2BHK flat of size 1000 sq. ft. in the apartment that has 200 flats.
+You own a 2BHK flat of size 1000 sq.
+Ft in the apartment that has 200 units.

 If you buy one apartment in a gated community that has a total of 200 apartments, you must know how much of the undivided share of land (UDS) you own.